ajplummer/dog-breed-classifier-ds/README.md

 We tried implementing an automated rejection mechanism that could give users instant feedback on their image but were not able to get it working well enough.
 I thought this could be an opportunity for me to see how well I could do with something similar.

 ## File Descriptions
-- Capstone Project - Using Data Science to Classify Dog Images.ipynb - This is the Jupyter Notebook storing my code and markdown related to the project.
+- dog_app.ipynb - This is the Jupyter Notebook storing my code and markdown related to the project.
 - README.md - This file.

 ## How to Interact with This Project